jacquetc/skribisto/README.md

 **Skribisto** is born from the ashes of **Plume Creator**, keeping the goals while adopting more recent ways to think an application.

 Where its ancestor was geared toward writing novels, Skribisto aims to be more generic.
-The user can organize his project with items and folders.
-Each item displays a 'page' and can be of a different type :

-- Text

-   Dedicated to writing.
-Texts can have its own plan and can be linked to other items, or create them on the fly while writing.

-- Folder

-   Can contain child items or folders.

-- Whiteboard (to be implemented)

-   Think "OneNote".
-Write wherever you want on a white board, insert images, tables, lists...
-Then, you can modify, move and resize elements on the board.

-- Section (to be implemented)

-   Visible separations (book, act, chapter, end of book)

-- Folder-Section (to be implemented)

-  Folder with a section role.

-Other types can be added in the future.

-The user is free to use tags to define any item.
+You organise a project in a **binder** tree of folders and items, and the book's actual structure comes from the *role* you give each row — Book, Part, Chapter, Scene, Note, plain Text — not from where it sits in the tree.
+Every writing row owns both its prose and a synopsis, which is why the editor has two panes.

-What Skribisto is not : LibreOffice, Calligra or Word.
-Any project can be exported to .odt so as to make use of these complete text processors formatting abilities before printing.
+What Skribisto is not: LibreOffice, Calligra or Word.
+A project exports to DOCX, EPUB, PDF, HTML, Markdown or plain text so you can do the final formatting in a full word processor.

 Accessibility is too often forgotten.
-I'm trying to keep the interface accessible for screen readers, as much as Qt let me implement it.
-Jaws and NVDA are my screen readers for testing.
-Please contact me if there is a glaring lack in the accessibility.
-Some technical choices have already been made so as to not hinder accessibility, like the seemingly strange choice of a classic drop-down menu on the top left of the window.

-## Goals

-Short term goal is to rejoin its ancestor Plume Creator feature-wise.
-A few outstanding features are below.
-Bold means this feature is already implemented

-- **navigating between texts**
-- **distraction-free mode**
-- **e-ink friendly**
-- **rich text (bold/italic/underline/strikeout)**
-- **synopsis**
-- **label (named 'tag' in Plume) next to each text title**
-- **autosave**
-- **spellcheking**
-- **color themes**
-- **overview of all texts**
-- **character/word count**
-- **exporting to .txt/.odt/.PDF**
-- **printing**
-- **display quickly the end of the previous text**
-- advanced search/replace
-- character/word goal

-Skribisto will add to these features with :

-- **dynamic layouts adapting to all devices (like a phone)**
-- **tagging system**
-- **touch-friendly**
-- **navigating between notes**
-- **a text can have several notes in addition of the synopsis**
-- **manual save**
-- **backup with multiple paths**
-- **accessible for screen readers (NVDA or JAWS)**
-- **Open texts in a new window**
-- **Open texts in tabs**
-- **Linux (Flatpak) support**
-- **Windows 10/11 support**
-- **Examples**
-- **Help page**
+The interface exposes an accessibility tree (AccessKit), so screen readers can drive it; JAWS and NVDA are the ones used for testing.
+Please get in touch if you hit a glaring gap.

+## What it does today

+- Binder tree with full editing — create, rename, duplicate, move, indent/outdent, promote
+- Dual editor pane (prose + synopsis), split panes and tabs
+- Manuscript streams: read a whole Chapter, Part or Book — or all synopses — as one document
+- Corkboard, writing sessions, live word count, pace tracking
-- project management
+- Search and replace across the project
-- each item can take snapshots
+- Trash and restore, with undo
+- Autosave, manual save, save-as, and backups (retention policy, multiple destinations, scheduler, and opening a backup read-only)
+- Open legacy `.skrib` SQLite projects — they are upgraded on load
-- on-the-fly notes from the context menu
+- Import from Plume Creator (`.plume`)

-Medium term goals are :
+- Export to TXT, Markdown, HTML, DOCX, EPUB and PDF
+- Spell checking with downloadable dictionaries
+- Light and dark themes, per-editor typography, adjustable text scale
+- English and French UI
+- One process per project, so several projects can be open side by side

+## Planned

 - Adjoining documents to texts (without insertion)
-- Insert images into the text
+- Inserting images into the text
-- Sort of gallery to manage all external documents/images
+- A gallery to manage external documents and images
+- Per-item snapshots
+- Character/word goals
 - Android support

-Other features will be implemented more for fun.
-Thanks to the plugin system, Skribisto can accommodate other goals than writing.
-I added the "Writing Games" plugin for fun.

 ## User manual